ArduPilot/ardupilot_wiki/common/source/docs/common-richenpower-generator.rst

 Monitoring from the GCS
 -----------------------

-Mission Planner has a generator monitor window that appears as soon as GENERATOR mavlink messages arrive.
+Mission Planner has a generator monitor window that appears as soon as GENERATOR MAVLink messages arrive.

 .. image:: ../../../images/richenpower-monitor.png
    :width: 350px